CWA Rest House

-CWA Rest House is a heritage-listed Country Women's Association rest house at Yapunyah Street, Barellan, Narrandera Shire, New South Wales, Australia.
-It was designed by George William Welch and built in 1924.
+CWA Rest House is a heritage-listed Country Women's Association rest house in the Riverina region of New South Wales, Australia.
+It is located on Yapunyah Street, Barellan and was designed by George William Welch, built in 1924.
 It is also known as Country Women's Association hall and Country Women's Association meeting rooms.
 It was added to the New South Wales State Heritage Register on 18 November 2011.